LITERARY ROUTE OF CLAUDIO RODRÍGUEZ THROUGH ZAMORA

 In Madrid, he takes part in the students’ revolts between February 1st and 9th, which resulted in his arrest and subsequent police surveillance in Zamora.

 He graduated in Romance Philology at the Central University of Madrid.
-His minor thesis, directed by Rafael de Balbín Lucas, is entitled El element mágico en las canciones de corro infantiles castellanas.
-In December, Gift of Inebriation is given the Adonais Award.
+His minor thesis, directed by Rafael de Balbín Lucas, is entitled El elemento mágico en las canciones de corro infantiles castellanas [‘The Magical Element in Castilian Ring-around-the-rosey Children Songs’].
+In December, Gift of Inebriation is given the Adonáis Award.
 He was just nineteen years old and was earning a degree in Arts.

 He marries Clara Miranda in Madrid on July 23.
 The “Cla-Cla”, as José Olivio Jiménez calls them, will spend their first years of marriage in England.